rixx/books.rixx.de/data/reviews/eugene-t-gendlin/focusing/index.md

   - 2019-07-15
   did_not_finish: false
   rating: 2
+related_books:
+- book: tsultrim-allione/feeding-your-demons
+  text: If you're less into verbal approaches and more into visualisation, Feeding Your Demons does something very similar to Focusing
+- book: eliezer-yudkowsky/harry-potter-and-the-methods-of-rationality
+  text: One of Harry's favourite quotes is from Focusing: What is true is already so, etc.
 ---

 Focusing by *Eugene T. Gendlin* was my first book I really wanted to give up on this year.
 I'm always very hesitant to